swprnka/swprnka/README.md

 - 👋 Hi, I’m @swprnka
-- 👀 I’m interested in Data especially spatial data
+- 👀 I’m interested in Data, especially spatial data
-- 🌱 I’m currently learning for a certification in Data Analytics by Google
+- 🌱 I have completed certification in Data Analytics by Google
-- 💞️ I’m looking to collaborate on data analytics projects
+- 💞️ I’m looking forward to learn and collaborate on data analytics projects
 - 📫 You can reach me via sowparnika_m@yahoo.co.in

 <!---